 Our school mission is to provide an environment in which every child can be cared for spiritually, morally, socially, culturally, intellectually and physically, allowing everyone to be the best that they can be!
-Our school has a growing number of different languages and ethnic groups and our

 Our school has a growing number of different languages and ethnic groups and our pupils learn together with absolute respect for each other.
 Mutual respect is at the core of our school life.